-Abbas et al. (2020) reported significantly higher ALT, AST, uric acid, and creatinine values in the control group, while the C. vulgaris- treated groups showed lower values.
-These findings align with the results of the present study, where the treated groups had lower ALT and AST levels, and the control group exhibited higher values.
+Abbas et al. (2020) reported significantly higher ALT, AST, uric acid, and creatinine values in the control group, while the groups treated with C. vulgaris showed lower values.
+These findings correlate with the current study, where the treated groups had lower ALT and AST levels, and the control group exhibited higher values.
 This could be attributed to the presence of anti-stress compounds in the algae, which may have reduced stress levels in the fish, consequently lowering the production of these enzymes.
-On the other hand, Abdelhamid et al. (2019) observed higher ALT and AST values in fish fed with clover seed diets compared to the control, which does not align with the findings of the current research.

 However, both transaminases (AST and ALT) in the treated groups of the present study were not significantly affected.
-This suggests that C. gariepinus may have improved the quality of the feed being fed.
-The inclusion of C. vulgaris in the diet might have contributed to better physiological regulation, allowing the fish to tolerate and adapt to the stress without a marked increase in liver enzyme levels.
-Furthermore, ADESINA, (2017) In the study on hematological and serum biochemical profiles of Clarias gariepinus juveniles fed diets containing different inclusion levels of mechanically extracted sunflower seed meal, it was observed that the treated groups exhibited higher PCV, HB, RBC, and WBC counts, while the control group had lower values.
+This suggests that C. vulgaris may have improved the quality of the feed being used.
+The inclusion of C. vulgaris in the diet might have contributed to better physiological regulation, allowing the fish to tolerate and adapt to stress without a marked increase in liver enzyme levels.

+Furthermore, Adesina (2017) studied the hematological and serum biochemical profiles of Clariasgariepinus juveniles fed diets containing different inclusion levels of mechanically extracted sunflower seed meal.
+They observed higher packed cell volume (PCV), hemoglobin (HB), red blood cells (RBC), and white blood cells (WBC) counts in the treated groups, while the control group had lower values.
 The biochemical parameters, including protein, albumin, globulin, AST, and ALT, were also higher in the treated groups compared to the control.
-These alterations in the hematological and biochemical parameters could be attributed to the inclusion of sunflower seed meal in the diets, which likely contributed to improved overall health and physiological status in the fish.
-These findings are in line with the results obtained in the present study, where higher hematological values were established in the treated groups compared to the control.
+These changes in hematological and biochemical parameters could be attributed to the inclusion of sunflower seed meal in the diets, which likely contributed to improved overall health and physiological status in the fish.
+These findings are consistent with the results obtained in the present study, where higher hematological values were found in the treated groups compared to the control.
 Additionally, protein and albumin levels were observed to be higher, while ALT and AST levels were lower in the treated groups.
-This suggests that the inclusion of C. vulgaris in the diet may have contributed to improved blood health and liver function in Clarias gariepinus, similar to the effects seen in the sunflower seed meal study.
-Yarmohammadi et al., (2021)also reported that there were decreases in ALT and AST levels in patients supplemented with C. vulgaris, while higher values were observed in patients who were not supplemented with the algae.
-This supports the findings of the present study, where C. vulgaris supplementation in fish diets led to lower ALT and AST levels, indicating potential liver protection and improved overall health.
-The present findings are also consistent with the study by Kim et al., (2015)) on the effects of dietary supplementation of Spirulina and Quercetin on growth, innate immune responses, disease resistance against Edwardsiellatarda, and dietary antioxidant capacity in juvenile olive flounder.
+This suggests that the inclusion of C. vulgaris in the diet may have improved blood health and liver function in Clariasgariepinus.

+The present findings are also consistent with the study by Kim et al. (2015), which examined the effects of dietary supplementation with spirulina and quercetin on growth, innate immune responses, disease resistance against Edwardsiellatarda, and dietary antioxidant capacity in juvenile olive flounder.
 In their study, higher ALT and AST levels were observed in the control group, while lower levels were found in the algae-supplemented groups.
 This aligns with the current study, where C. vulgaris supplementation resulted in lower ALT and AST levels, suggesting a similar positive effect on liver function and overall health in the treated fish.